nmaokafor/starWars/README.md

 I should also mention that for a larger api collection, recursively calling the endpoint is not the best course of action because the collection could be very large and this could take a really long time.
 It could also slow down the application and UX.
 However, for the purpose of this assignment, I chose to do this.

+### **Future Improvements**

+Using debounce for search.

 # Getting Started with this Application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Starting up this application

-Clone this repository into your local directory using the git clone link at the top right of the page e.g git clone https://username@bitbucket.org/pvh-assignment/assignment-nmaokafo.git
+Clone this repository into your local directory using the git clone link at the top right of the page e.g git clone https://github.com/nmaokafor/starWars.git

 After cloning this app, change directory into the project directory using this command